 What about bike theft?^

 Unfortunately, bike theft is a reality at GU, as it is on every college campus.
 The best defense is a high quality "U" type lock which secures both the frame and wheels.
 You should never leave your bike unattended and unlocked on campus.
 Far too many bikes have disappeared when the owner "went inside for just a second."
-Campus Security has high quality U-locks for sale at the Security Office.

 What should I do if I witness a crime or am the victim?^

-Can Campus Public Safety & Security give me an escort?^
+Can Campus Security & Public Safety give me an escort?^

 Yes.
 Campus Public Safety & Security officers can provide an escort to any area on campus, as well as a portion of the Logan neighborhood adjacent to GU.
 We can't give escorts to bars, businesses, downtown, etc. This service is designed to help those that really need it, so it isn't a taxi service.
 The University also coordinates a "safe ride" with a local taxi company.
 This no-cost ride can get you home from a compromising situation, no questions asked.
 For more information about the "safe ride", call ext.
 3996 (313-3996 from off campus).